-This is the last Twitter Analytics guide you’ll ever need.
-You’ll not only learn the ins and outs of Twitter Analytics, but you’ll learn what analytics to check, what they mean, and how to use them to become an audience-growth champion!
+This is the last X (formerly Twitter) Analytics guide you’ll ever need.
+You’ll not only learn the ins and outs of X Analytics, but you’ll learn what analytics to check, what they mean, and how to use them to become an audience-growth champion!

-Using Twitter Analytics, you can track and view key metrics like follower growth and decline, impressions, engagement rate, retweets, and more.
+Using X Analytics, you can track and view key metrics like follower growth and decline, impressions, engagement rate, retweets, and more.
 Since 2014, the feature has been offered to all personal and commercial users.
-Yet, in 2020, Twitter removed the Audience Insights tab, so there are only analytics available for your tweets and media.
+Yet, in 2020, X removed the Audience Insights tab, so there are only analytics available for your posts (formerly tweets) and media.

 Table of Contents:

-- How to Use Twitter Analytics: Expert Insights
+3. How to Use X Analytics: Expert Insights

-- The Twitter Analytics That Make You a Champion
+4. The X Analytics That Make You a Champion

 On the left-hand panel, click More, then Analytics.
-From there, you’ll be sent to Twitter Analytics.
+From there, you’ll be sent to X Analytics.

-On mobile, you can check the analytics of individual tweets.
+On mobile, you can check the analytics of individual posts.

 <

-When you open Twitter Analytics on the browser, you get a breakdown of your followers’ reactions to your content in the last 28 days.
+When you open X Analytics on the browser, you get a breakdown of your followers’ reactions to your content in the last 28 days.

-- You see how many times you tweeted,
+• You see how many times you’ve posted,

 These five metrics show whether they have been declining or growing and by how much shown as a percentage (%).